Case Study — IC6

 Three implementation paths, any combination active in the same level — with no single source of truth

-I also pushed for an additional layer to the architecture — a story graph that sat above the individual progression graphs and level scripts, connecting them into a single visualizable spine.
-The reasoning was threefold: it gave leadership a clear view of how everything connected without needing to dig into individual level logic; it created a reliable handoff point if implementers changed mid-production; and deliberately, it introduced a small amount of overlap between narrative and level designers — requiring them to coordinate on how their content connected at the story graph level.
+I introduced a story graph as the single visualizable spine of the architecture, connecting individual progression graphs and level scripts.
+It’s visible as the top layer in the diagram below.
+The reasoning was threefold: it gave designers and leadership a clear view of how everything connected; it created a reliable handoff point if implementers changed mid-production; and deliberately, it required narrative and level designers to coordinate where their content connected at the story graph level.
 The friction was intentional.
-I wanted collaboration to be built into the workflow rather than dependent on people remembering to talk to each other.
+I wanted collaboration built into the workflow instead of hoping that people remembered to talk to each other.

 The results